Custom Blocks

 This is the quickest way to create tons of custom blocks.
 They are stored on our servers, and automatically loaded when you initialize the editor with the correct projectId.

-1. Open Unlayer Dashboard.
+1. Open Unlayer Console.

 2. Go to your Project.
 If you don't have one, create a new one.